 Avoid drinking alcohol.
 It may increase your risk of pancreas or liver damage while you are taking Zerit.

 Zerit side effects

 Get emergency medical help if you have signs of an allergic reaction to Zerit: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Early symptoms of lactic acidosis may get worse over time and this condition can be fatal.
 Get emergency medical help if you have even mild symptoms: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

 Call your doctor at once if you have:

 changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist);

 weakness in your legs, feet, arms, or hands;

 severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate;

-weakness, numbness, pain, or prickly feeling in your hands or feet;
+numbness, tingling, or burning pain in your hands or feet; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.